JeGoBE8900/LMUTools/README.md

 ![image](https://github.com/JeGoBE8900/LMUTools/assets/168869412/0f9dadfc-dbca-4bcd-aabe-0bfff4164d5c)

 What is not (yet) implemented:
 - Changing views (cockpit, swingman, trackside, ...)
 Rest api unknown.
+Use keymaps in game.

 Known issues:
 - Causes freezes while driving and the tool is polling the rest API